Sine and cosine: Software implementations

 There is no standard algorithm for calculating sine and cosine.
 IEEE 754, the most widely used standard for the specification of reliable floating-point computation, does not address calculating trigonometric functions such as sine.
 The reason is that no efficient algorithm is known for computing sine and cosine with a specified accuracy, especially for large inputs.

 Algorithms for calculating sine may be balanced for such constraints as speed, accuracy, portability, or range of input values accepted.
 This can lead to different results for different algorithms, especially for special circumstances such as very large inputs, e.g. sin(10^{22}).

 A common programming optimization, used especially in 3D graphics, is to pre-calculate a table of sine values, for example one value per degree, then for values in-between pick the closest pre-calculated value, or linearly interpolate between the 2 closest values to approximate it.
 This allows results to be looked up from a table rather than being calculated in real time.
 With modern CPU architectures this method may offer no advantage.

 The CORDIC algorithm is commonly used in scientific calculators.

-The sine and cosine functions, along with other trigonometric functions, is widely available across programming languages and platforms.
+The sine and cosine functions, along with other trigonometric functions, are widely available across programming languages and platforms.
 In computing, they are typically abbreviated to sin and cos.

 Some CPU architectures have a built-in instruction for sine, including the Intel x87 FPUs since the 80387.

 In programming languages, sin and cos are typically either a built-in function or found within the language's standard math library.
 For example, the C standard library defines sine functions within math.h: sin(double), sinf(float), and sinl(long double).
 The parameter of each is a floating point value, specifying the angle in radians.
 Each function returns the same data type as it accepts.
 Many other trigonometric functions are also defined in math.h, such as for cosine, arc sine, and hyperbolic sine (sinh).
 Similarly, Python defines math.sin(x) and math.cos(x) within the built-in math module.
 Complex sine and cosine functions are also available within the cmath module, e.g. cmath.sin(z).
 CPython's math functions call the C math library, and use a double-precision floating-point format.